What Is Atelectasis?

 Your lungs are where your body takes in oxygen and gets rid of carbon dioxide.
 When you breathe in, air flows into your windpipe, or trachea.
 The trachea splits into two channels called bronchi, and each bronchus goes to a lung.

 - A long-term lung disease like chronic obstructive pulmonary disease (COPD)

 - Conditions that damage your nerves and muscles, such as a spinal cord injury or muscular dystrophy

-- An illness or injury that makes it harder to breathe
+- An illness or injury that makes it harder to breathe or swallow

 - Medications that affect your breathing

 - Using oxygen for a long time

 Types of Atelectasis